Azure/BatchSparkScoringPredictiveMaintenance/README.md

 # Conclusion

 This scenario demonstrates how to automate the batch scoring of a predictive maintenance solution.
+The batch process is executed through Databricks Jobs, which automate running Databricks notebooks either on demand or on a schedule.

-For this scenario, you could bring your own model, and skip the initial three steps of this scenario.
+In a production setting for this scenario, we would expect data to arrive from different machines asynchronously.
+A regularly scheduled batch job could query the data store for machine ID's that have new data since the last scoring batch job.
+A query would then pull the scoring data window corresponding to the feature engineering process, score the data, and append these results into the data storage for use by the end user consumption process.

 # Cleaning up